The Benefits (and Drawbacks) Of Hitting the Sauna After Working Out, According to Pros

 However, it’s always a good idea to check in with your doctor before doing a sauna to ensure you’re not at a risk of any possible heart complications.

 Well, not literally, but it does help you relax.
 Hitting the sauna after your workout gives you a chance to unwind before heading to your next destination.
 You get to hit “pause” on your whirlwind day and spend a few minutes sitting in a quiet, calm environment.

-Sitting in a sauna is an ideal opportunity to practise stress management techniques such as deep breathing and meditation, said Houck.
+Sitting in a sauna is an ideal opportunity to practice stress management techniques such as deep breathing and meditation, said Houck.

-You lose plenty of fluids when you work out—even if you're not dripping in sweat.
-So, if you don't stay on top of replacing those fluids and electrolytes as you go, you could be in trouble if you hop in the sauna immediately afterwards.
+You lose plenty of fluids when you work out — even if you’re not dripping in sweat.
+So, if you don’t stay on top of replacing those fluids and electrolytes as you go, you could be in trouble if you hop in the sauna immediately afterward.

 The reason?
 Heat causes your body to cool itself by shifting blood from major organs to underneath the skin.
 This causes the heart to pump more blood, which puts the vital organ under more stress, according to the American Heart Association.